zacharyhorvitz/TinyStyler/README.md

 ## Models

-- The weights for TinyStyler are [here]().
+- The weights for TinyStyler models are [here](https://drive.google.com/drive/folders/1ThlK2oeBBaclWGEX5eb9fJeaZ4Oo53z9?usp=sharing).
 This model is fine-tuned on ~40K examples filtered from 160K authorship transfers generated with the reconstruction approach.
 - We also release a second model, TinyStyler<sub>Sim</sub>.
 This model is fine-tuned on ~33K examples filtered from 500K author transfers with a higher meaning threshold (0.85 vs 0.70).

 TinyStyler is also available on [Hugging Face](https://huggingface.co/tinystyler/tinystyler).

-Additionally, our initial TinyStyler reconstruction model checkpoint is available [here]().
+Additionally, our initial TinyStyler reconstruction model checkpoint is also available, under ``tinystyler_recon``.

 <div align="center">